Associate Professor Jonathan J. Wisco

 Dr. Jonathan J. Wisco is Associate Professor and Director of the Laboratory for Translational Anatomy of Degenerative Diseases and Developmental Disorders, Department of Anatomy and Neurobiology at Boston University School of Medicine.

 The lab is interested in the anatomical validation of innovative neuroimaging and surgical techniques related to Alzheimer’s disease pathophysiology, and to vocal fold structural physiology.

 In addition to basic science research, Dr. Wisco is interested in the educational scholarship of service-learning as an engaged learning pedagogical technique.
 He directs the national program, Anatomy Academy, which was established in 2012 to teach anatomy, physiology and nutrition concepts to elementary school children as an effort to combat the obesity epidemic through educational intervention, and to inspire kids to pursue science as a career.

-The title of his presentation is: Service-learning Expands the Learning Environment from Classroom to Community: An Example in Anatomy Academy
+The title of Jonathan's presentation is: Service-learning Expands the Learning Environment from Classroom to Community: An Example in Anatomy Academy

 Emeritus Professor Gareth Jones

 Gareth Jones is Emeritus Professor of Anatomy at the University of Otago.
 For many years he was HOD of Anatomy, following which he was DVC (Academic and International) and then Director of the Bioethics Centre.
 He is a neuroscientist, an area in which he has published extensively.

 In recent years he has developed his interests in bioethics, especially in relation to the dead human body, human tissue, and reproductive technologies.
 He has also been intimately involved in academic administration, including developing a leadership framework within the University.